tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </clip>
 <james {% include timecode %} span="2">

 <span visual=none on="?" off="?">Then there is Mary, the woman John eventually gets married to.
 She's a special one, someone who understands his relationship with Sherlock and even encourages it.
-They kind of become a thruple for a while.
+They kind of become a throuple for a while.
 Until she does the one thing Sherlock could never forgive.
 She hurts John.
 John forgives her, but Sherlock holds on to that anger until the day *she* dies, jumping in front of a bullet to protect him.</span>

 </james>
 <comment>